D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 unauthenticated.
 Most devices are phones and TVs.
 Massive scans targeting this port started back in February 2018.
 At that time, the malware was using infected devices to mine cryptocurrencies.
-I doubt that your TV or smartphone is very efficient for this job, but maybe this was profitable on a large scale.
+I doubt that a TV or a smartphone is very efficient for this job, but maybe this was profitable on a large scale.
 We can also find other analyses [from TrendMicro](https://blog.trendmicro.com/trendlabs-security-intelligence/open-adb-ports-being-exploited-to-spread-possible-satori-variant-in-android-devices/)